Creating & Performing a Production Run

 The label to use for printing.
 Only applies to templates with utilise the logo_image.

-Custom text to include on the label.
+Custom text will allow you to include your own text.
 Max length 20 characters.
 Only to applies to templates which utilise custom text.